 The credit analyst looks at ageing (i.e. how long the loan has been with the originator before securitization) as one way of judging the performance potential of the PTC.
-Additional risk mitigants may include interest subvention, over collateralization, presence of an equity / subordinate tranche and / or guarantees.
-The credit analyst also uses analyses by credit rating agencies on the risk profile of the securitized debt.
+Additional risk mitigants may include interest

 Currently, the following parameters are used while evaluating investment decision relating to a pool securitization transaction.
 The Investment Review Committee may revise the parameters from time to time.